Valued fields, Metastable groups: Abelian groups

 So, unless $F$ is stable or $\Gamma$-internal, $(F,+)$ is properly limit stably dominated. \end{rem}

 \begin{prop} \Aom Let $F$ be an infinite definable field which is neither stable nor internal to $\Gamma$.
-Then $F^\star$ has a definable homomorphic image that is $\Gamma$-internal and not definably compact. \end{prop}
+Then $F^\star$ has a definable homomorphic $\Gamma$-internal non definably compact image. \end{prop}

 \begin{proof} Let $H$ be a stably dominated $\infty$-definable subgroup of $F^\star$ with generic $p$.
 As in the proof of Proposition\ \ref{P:fields}, we find a subrng $R$, additively generated by $p^{\pm 2}$, invariant under multiplication by $H$, whose additive group is connected stably dominated and such that $p$ concentrates on an additive coset of $R$.
+Recall that, since we built $p^{\pm 2}$ by looking at the additive structure, realizations of $p^{\pm 2}$ are of the form $-a + b$ for some $(a,b)\models p^{\tensor 2}$.